-EPA is proposing to approve the redesignation of the Maryland portion of the Martinsburg Area from nonattainment to attainment for the 1997 annual $PM{2.5}$ NAAQS.
-The monitoring data demonstrates that the Martinsburg Area has attained the 1997 annual $PM{2.5}$ NAAQS and, for reasons discussed in this proposal, that it will continue to attain the standard.
-EPA is also proposing to approve the maintenance plan for the Maryland portion of the Area submitted on December 12, 2013 as a revision to the Maryland SIP because it meets the requirements of section 175A of the CAA as described previously in this rulemaking notice.
-Final approval of this redesignation request would change the designation of the Maryland portion of the Martinsburg Area from nonattainment to attainment, as found at 40 CFR part 81, for the 1997 annual PM2.5 NAAQS, and would incorporate into the Maryland SIP the maintenance plan ensuring continued attainment of the 1997 annual PM2.5 NAAQS in the Area for 10 years after redesignation.
-Furthermore, EPA is proposing to approve the 2017 and $2025 \text{ PM}{2.5}$ and $NO_X$ MVEBs submitted by Maryland for Washington County for transportation conformity purposes.
+EPA is proposing to approve the request submitted by Maryland to redesignate the Baltimore Area from nonattainment to attainment for the 1997 annual PM{2.5} NAAQS.
+EPA has evaluated the State's redesignation request and determined that it meets the redesignation criteria set forth in section 107(d)(3)(E) of the CAA for the 1997 annual $PM{2.5}$ standard.
+The monitoring data demonstrates that the Baltimore Area has attained the 1997 annual PM{2.5} NAAQS, and, for the reasons discussed previously, that it will continue to attain the 1997 annual PM{2.5} NAAQS.
+EPA is also proposing to approve the maintenance plan for the Baltimore Area as a revision to the Maryland SIP for the 1997 annual $PM{2.5}$ standard because the plan meets the requirements of CAA section 175A for the standard, as described previously in this proposed rulemaking notice.
+In addition, EPA is proposing to approve the 2017 and 2025 PM{2.5} and NO_X MVEBs for the Baltimore Area for transportation conformity purposes.
+Final approval of the redesignation request would change the official designation of the Baltimore Area from nonattainment to attainment as found at 40 CFR part 81, for the 1997 annual PM{2.5} NAAQS, and would incorporate into the Maryland SIP the maintenance plan ensuring continued attainment of the 1997 annual PM{2.5} NAAQS in the Area for 10 years after redesignation.
 EPA is soliciting public comments on the issues discussed in this document.
 These comments will be considered before taking final action.

 VII.
-Statutory and Executive Order Reviews
+Statutory and Executive Order